The Totally Excellent Adventures of Mack and The D: Casting

-With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Mack, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
+With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" Mackenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
 Series star Clark Gregg also returns as his character Phil Coulson, portraying the consciousness of his Life Model Decoy version, visualized as Coulson appearing on a television set.
 Although credited, Bennet does not appear in the episode.

 Guest stars returning from past episodes of the season include Tamara Taylor as Sibyl and Thomas E. Sullivan as Nathaniel Malick (uncredited).
-Also guest starring are Jolene Anderson as agent Olga Pachinko, Austin Basis as Russell, Ryan Donowho as Cricket, Matt and John Yuan as agents Ronnie and Tommy Chang, and Tipper Newton as agent Roxy Glass.
+Also guest starring are Jolene Andersen as agent Olga Pachinko, Austin Basis as Russell Feldman, Ryan Donowho as Cricket, Matt and John Yuan as agents Ronnie and Tommy Chang, and Tipper Newton as agent Roxy Glass.
 The latter's character name is a reference to Ron Glass, who was a guest star in the first season of the series.
 Several journalists, including Chancellor Agard of Entertainment Weekly, served as background extras at the bar during Deke Squad's performance.
 Matt and John Yuan had auditioned for another part in the episode "Fear and Loathing on the Planet of Kitson" (also written and directed by Fletcher and Bochco) in season six and did not get cast.
 However, Fletcher "loved them so much" and when crafting "The Totally Excellent Adventures of Mack and The D", knew the brothers would work as Deke's best friends.
 As a result, the Yuans did not have to audition again for the parts.